JatinChaudhary0319/Temperature-Convertor/README.md

 <h1 align="center">Temperature Convertor</h1>

 ## About Project:
-A landing page using HTML, CSS and JS for completion of task 3 at Oasis Infobyte Internship.
+A temperature convertor using HTML, CSS and JS for completion of task 3 at Oasis Infobyte Internship.
+It converts Celsius to Fahrenheit and vice versa.

 ## Screenshot On Going Live